botpress/botpress/docs/middlewares.md

 - execute arbitrary code
 - mutate the event
 - call the next middleware
-- interupt the chain by never calling the next middleware (what we call swallowing the event)
+- interrupt the chain by never calling the next middleware (what we call swallowing the event)
 - interrupt the chain by throwing an error

 ## A simple middleware function